wol-soft/php-json-schema-model-generator/docs/source/combinedSchemas/mergedProperty.rst

         ]
     }

-This schema will generate three classes as no merged property will be created.
+This schema will generate three classes as no merged property is created.
 The main class will be `CEO` and two classes will be generated to validate the subschemas combined with the `allOf` independent:

 * Ceo.php
 * Ceo_Ceo5e4a82e39edc3.php